This post may contain affiliate links. Please see our disclosure policy.

 More Copycat Panera Recipes

-If you enjoyed this Turkey Sandwich, I would love for you to leave a review and comment below.
+If you enjoyed this Turkey Apple Sandwich, I would love for you to leave a review and comment below.

-Copycat Panera Turkey Sandwich
+Copycat Panera Turkey Apple Sandwich

 Ingredients

-- 4 ounces of sharp white cheddar cheese sliced
+- 8 slices sharp white cheddar cheese

 Instructions